JulFriedrich/miRetrieve/README.md

 ```

 An overview of the mechanisms behind miRetrieve are detailed in the
-Vignette, whereas a full documentation is available under ...
+Vignette, whereas a full documentation is available in ...

 ## Authors